lvladikov/web-file-manager/README.md

 -   **Context Menus**: Right-clicking on an item or empty area opens a context menu with relevant actions (Viewing, File Operations, Organization, Folder Tools).

+    -   **Viewing:** Preview, Open, and Open with...
+    -   **File Operations:** Contains all major file transfer actions.
+        -   <kbd>Copy to other panel</kbd>: Performs the F5 Copy operation on the selected item.
+        -   <kbd>Compress in active panel</kbd>: Compresses the selected items into a zip archive in the current panel.
+        -   <kbd>Compress to other panel</kbd>: Compresses the selected items into a zip archive and transfers it to the other panel.
+        -   <kbd>Copy / Cut (to clipboard)</kbd>: (Coming soon) Standard clipboard operations.
+        -   <kbd>Move to other panel</kbd>: (Coming soon) Performs an F6 Move operation.
+    -   **Organization:** Rename and Delete the item.
+    -   **Folder Tools:** For folders, you can also Calculate Size or set the folder's path in the opposite panel.

 -   **Calculate Folder Size & Progress**: Calculate the size of a folder (including all its subfolders and and files) from the context menu or by pressing Spacebar on a focused folder.
-A progress modal shows the current file being processed and the "Size so far".
+A progress modal shows the current file being processed, the "Size so far", and the instantaneous transfer speed.
 During any long-running operation, you can click and hold on the animated icon in the dialog's header to make the dialog semi-transparent (20% opacity), allowing you to see the panels behind.
 Releasing the mouse button restores full visibility.